 Tayrona National Park is quickly becoming one of Colombia’s biggest tourist attractions and as it has been growing in popularity, the rules and requirements for visiting are rapidly changing too.

-I went to Tayrona National Park back in 2017 and then just visited again in March 2020, and let me tell you, a lot has changed in that short amount of time.
+I went to Tayrona National Park back in 2017 and then just visited again recently, and let me tell you, a lot has changed in that short amount of time.
 Unfortunately, all of the blogs that I read before visiting Tayrona National Park this time around were not updated and the information was old.